blahaj-zone/shonky/README.md

 ## Design copyright and license

-The logo was designed under commission for Blåhaj Lemmy by and is copyright [Heatherhorns](https://heatherhorns.com), who is available to do commissions.
+The logo was designed under commission for Blåhaj Lemmy by and is copyright [Heatherhorns](https://heatherhorns.com).

 The logo is a trademark and may be used under a good-faith license when referring to the Blåhaj Lemmy site, but not in a way that is malicious or suggests you are endorsed by or a product of Heatherhorns or Blåhaj zone.